awsdocs/aws-robomaker-developer-guide/doc_source/API_StartSimulationJobBatch.md

  ** [createSimulationJobRequests](#API_StartSimulationJobBatch_RequestSyntax) **   <a name="robomaker-StartSimulationJobBatch-request-createSimulationJobRequests"></a>
 A list of simulation job requests to create in the batch\.
 Type: Array of [SimulationJobRequest](API_SimulationJobRequest.md) objects
 Array Members: Minimum number of 1 item\.
+Maximum number of 1000 items\.
 Required: Yes

  ** [tags](#API_StartSimulationJobBatch_RequestSyntax) **   <a name="robomaker-StartSimulationJobBatch-request-tags"></a>
 A map that contains tag keys and tag values that are attached to the deployment job batch\.
 Type: String to string map
+Map Entries: Minimum number of 0 items\.
+Maximum number of 50 items\.
 Key Length Constraints: Minimum length of 1\.
 Maximum length of 128\.
 Key Pattern: `[a-zA-Z0-9 _.\-\/+=:]*`
 Value Length Constraints: Minimum length of 0\.
 Maximum length of 256\.